 Statoil has a strong position in Brazil and we see the country as a core area for long-term growth.
 We have a diverse portfolio with activities in all development stages from exploration to production.
 We have been present in Brazil from 2001 and commenced production from the Peregrino field in the Campos Basin in 2011.

 Statoil acquires 25% of Roncador field in Brazil in strategic partnership with Petrobras.

 How to find us in Brazil

 Our exploration portfolio in Brazil

-RCR is responsible for research and technology development and implementation.
+RTCR is responsible for technology research, and development and implementation.

 Statoil also contributes to other initiatives such as the Seismic Stratigraphy Interpretation Course, developed in partnership with the Rio de Janeiro State University (UERJ), where we funded the construction of a laboratory (equipment and workstations).

 We work in pursuit of excellence and continuous improvement of sustainable development of our activities, adding value to our projects and society.